4.24.23 Operational Procedures and Responsibilities for Form 637 Excise Tax Registrations and Secure Airport Terminals (SATs)

 • You failed to properly report your Federal Excise Taxes for the following periods (list periods).

-16. The excise examiner must include a follow-up date on the Letter 3696 by which time the registrant must correct the stated deficiencies.
+17. The examiner must include a follow-up date on Letter 3696 by which time the registrant must correct the stated deficiencies.

 Note:

-The length of the response date will depend on the underlying deficiencies and be determined by the excise examiner after consulting with the group manager.
+The follow-up date will depend on the underlying deficiencies and be determined by the examiner after consulting with the group manager.

-17. The excise examiner will upload the Letter 3696 and all mandatory workpapers into the Form 637 IMS case file, recommend continuation of the registration and close the Form 637 IMS case file to the Group Manager.
+18. The examiner must upload Letter 3696 and all mandatory workpapers into the IMS case file, recommend continuation of the registration and close the IMS case file to the group manager.

 Note:

-18. On the follow-up date indicated on the Letter 3696, the excise examiner is to request the Form 637 IMS case file as a discretionary review from the Group Manager.
+19. On the follow-up date indicated on Letter 3696, the examiner is to request the IMS case file as a discretionary review from the group manager.

-19. If after the follow-up review the registrant has corrected the deficiencies, then a new Letter 3696 should be prepared and the registration continued.
+20. If after the follow-up review the registrant has corrected the deficiencies, then a new Letter 3696 must be prepared, and the registration continued.
 Refer to IRM 4.24.23.8 for information on continuing a registration.

-20. If after the follow-up review the registrant has not corrected the deficiencies, then the excise examiner should discuss revocation or suspension with the Group Manager and take the appropriate actions.
-Refer to IRM 4.24.23.9 for information on revoking or suspending a registration.
+21. If after the follow-up review the registrant has not corrected the deficiencies, then the examiner must discuss the revocation with their group manager and take the appropriate actions.
+Refer to IRM 4.24.23.9 for information on revoking a registration.

 Procedures Relating to Approvals and Continuations of Registrations

-1. An applicant for registration should be approved if the excise examiner determines the applicant:
+1. An application for registration should be approved if the examiner determines the applicant:

-1. Meets the applicable registration tests for the activity applied.
-Refer to IRM 4.24.2.3.1, Registration Tests for IRC 4101 Activities, and/or IRM 4.24.2.4.1, Registration Tests for Activities Under IRC 4222 and IRC 4682, for more detailed guidance about registration tests.
+1. Met the applicable registration tests for the activity applied.
+Refer to IRM 4.24.2.3.1, Registration Tests for IRC 4101 Activities, and/or IRM 4.24.2.4.1, Registration Tests for Activities Other Than Under IRC 4101, for more detailed guidance about registration tests.

-2. Addressed and resolved deficiencies notated by the Form 637 Registration Group, if applicable.
+2. Addressed and resolved deficiencies notated by the registration group, if applicable.

 1. Complete Form 13499-C with a recommendation, summary of registration tests performed, reason for the recommendation and any follow-up actions, if applicable.

-2. Upload Form 13499-C along with mandatory administrative forms and workpapers into the Form 637 IMS case file.
+2. Upload Form 13499-C along with mandatory administrative forms and workpapers into the IMS case file.
 Refer to IRM 4.24.23.11 for additional information.

-3. Prepare and upload Form 2363, Master File Entity Change, to post the Form 637 Indicator to BMF.
-Refer to IRM 4.24.24.5.1, Procedures to Post or Delete the Form 637 Indicator on Business Master File (BMF), for additional information.
+3. Prepare and upload Form 2363, Master File Entity Change, to post the Form 637 indicator to the BMF account in IDRS.
+Refer to IRM 4.24.24.5.1, Procedures to Post or Delete the Form 637 Indicator on BMF, for additional information.

-4. Recommend approval of registration in IMS, check the box for a bond, if applicable, and send the Form 637 IMS case file to the Group Manager for his or her review and concurrence with the recommendation.
+4. Recommend approval of registration in IMS, check the box for a bond, if applicable, and send the IMS case file to the group manager for review and concurrence with the recommendation.

 Note: